Anaare/logify/docs/notes.md

-## Step 1: Initialize a project
+## Step 1: Project Initialization

-### Goal: Create essential folder/file structure
+### Goal: Set up the essential folder and file structure.

 #### What I did:

-- Created essential files and folders
+- Created the following configuration files:

   - `config.env`: Stores environment variables and secrets.
   - `.gitignore`: Specifies which files and folders to exclude from version control.

+- Created the following folders for project organization:

   - `controllers/`: Contains the business logic for each route.
   - `routes/`: Defines the API endpoints and links them to controllers.
   - `models/`: Houses the database schemas and Mongoose models.
   - `utils/`: For general helper functions.

-- Set up the main application files
+- Created main application entry files:

   - `app.js`: Manages Express logic, middleware, and route mounting.
   - `server.js`: Handles server-side tasks like connecting to the database and starting the server.

 ## Step 2: Dependencies

-### Goal: Install essential packages for security, routing, and data management.
+### Goal: Install essential packages for routing, database management, and security.

 #### What I did:

+- Installed the following dependencies:
-- express: The foundational web framework for building your Node.js API.
+  - express: Core web framework for Node.js.
-- bcrypt: A library for hashing and salting passwords, a crucial step for user data security.
+  - bcrypt: Hashing and salting passwords for user security.
-- dotenv: Loads environment variables from a .env file, keeping your configuration separate from your code.
+  - dotenv: Loads environment variables from .env.
-- cors: Middleware to enable Cross-Origin Resource Sharing, allowing your front-end to communicate with the back-end.
+  - cors: Enables Cross-Origin Resource Sharing for frontend-backend communication.
-- jsonwebtoken: A library for creating and verifying JSON Web Tokens (JWTs), which are used for secure user authentication.
+  - jsonwebtoken: Creates and verifies JSON Web Tokens (JWT) for authentication.
-- mongoose: An Object Data Modeling (ODM) library that provides a straightforward way to interact with your MongoDB database.
+  - mongoose: An Object Data Modeling (ODM) for working with MongoDB.
-- validator: Provides a set of middleware to validate and sanitize incoming data from requests.
+  - validator: Validates and sanitizes incoming request data.

-## Step 3: Schemas and Models for Database
+## Step 3: Database Schemas & Models

-### Goal: Create necessary schemas for the database models
+### Goal: Define database structure with Mongoose schemas and models.

 #### What I did:

-- Implemented separate schemas for User, Project, and Task.
+- Created separate schemas for:

-- Created a Mongoose model for each schema.
+  - User
+  - Project
+  - Task

-- Added validation for each field, including custom error messages.
+- Added validation rules and custom error messages.
-- Used a pre-save hook to automatically hash user passwords with bcryptjs before they are stored.
+- Implemented pre-save middleware to automatically hash user passwords with bcryptjs.

 **Code Example (UserModel.js):**